mcosovic/JuliaGrid.jl/docs/src/index.md

 JuliaGrid
 =============

 JuliaGrid is an open-source and easy-to-use simulation tool and solver developed for researchers and educators.
 It is available as a Julia package, and its source code is released under the MIT License.
-JuliaGrid primarily focuses on steady-state power system analyses and provides a versatile set of algorithms, making it convenient for users to manipulate power system configurations with ease.
+JuliaGrid primarily focuses on steady-state power system analyses, providing a versatile set of algorithms while also allowing for easy manipulation of both the power system configuration and the analyses involved.

-Our documentation is organized into three distinct categories, with each focusing on specific aspects of the tool.
-The manual provides users with guidance on how to utilize the available functions, what to expect during their execution, and instructions on manipulating power system configurations for steady-state analyses.
+Our documentation is divided into three distinct categories.
+The manual provides users with guidance on using available functions, explaining the expected outcomes, and offering instructions for modifying power system configurations and specific analyses.
 The tutorials delve deeper into the mathematical implementation of algorithms, allowing users to gain an in-depth understanding of the formulas behind various functions.
 Lastly, the API references offer a comprehensive list of functions within the package, categorized according to specific analyses.

-To promote code reusability and empower users to tailor their analyses to their needs, we break down specific analyses into logical frameworks.
-In JuliaGrid, users first construct a power system, then choose between the AC or DC framework, create specific analysis framework, and finally, solve the generated framework.
+In order to encourage code reusability and give users the ability to customize their analyses as required, we deconstruct specific analyses.
+However, the overall logic can be simplified as follows: users should initially build a power system, then select between the AC or DC model, define the specific type of analysis, and ultimately, solve the generated framework.

-Below, we have listed some examples that can help users quickly get started with using the JuliaGrid package.
+Below, we have provided a list of examples to assist users in getting started with the JuliaGrid package.
+These examples highlight some of the possibilities that the package offers.

 ---

-### AC Power Flow
+#### AC Power Flow
 ```@example
 using JuliaGrid # hide
 system = powerSystem("case14.h5")